effekt-lang/effekt-neovim/README.md

 # Effekt Neovim

 Configuration files for using the Effekt language in Neovim (and partly for Vim).
-There are syntax, indentation and filetype files (which should also work for Vim) as well as configuration files for using the Effekt Language Server with `nvim-lspconfig.
+There are syntax, indentation and filetype files (which should also work for Vim) as well as configuration files for using the Effekt Language Server with `nvim-lspconfig`.
 The latter can probably be adapted easily to other LSP plugins.

 ## Installation